 Process General TARP Flow Find a NET that matches a TID 1.
 TARP checks its TDC for a match.
 If a match is found, TARP returns the result to the requesting application.
 2. If no match is found, a TARP Type 1 PDU is generated and Timer T1 is started.
 3. If Timer T1 expires before a match if found, a Type 2 PDU is generated and Timer T2 is started.
 4. If Timer T2 expires before a match is found, Timer T4 is started.
 5. If Timer T4 expires before a match is found, a Type 2 PDU is generated and Timer T2 is started.
 Find a TID that matches a NET A Type 5 PDU is generated.
 Timer T3 is used.
-However, if the timer expires, if the timer expires ex Send a notification of TID or protocol address change TARP generates a Type 4 PDU in which the tar-ttg field contains the NE TID value that existed prior to the change of TID or protocol address.
+However, if the timer expires, no error recovery procedure occurs, and a status message is provided to indicate that the TID cannot be found.
+Send a notification of TID or protocol address change TARP generates a Type 4 PDU in which the tar-ttg field contains the NE TID value that existed prior to the change of TID or protocol address.
 Confirmation that other NEs successfully received the address change is not sent.